 If you’re interested in a guided tour of Antigua, consider signing up for a guided Cultural Walking Tour that will take you to all the top spots around the historic Old Town area.

-Here are 8 amazing things that we suggest to see & do around Antigua, Guatemala:
+Here are 8 amazing things that we suggest seeing & doing around Antigua, Guatemala:

 1. Santa Catalina Arch (Arco De Santa Catalina)